United Stated former President expected to surrender next week following indictment

-Donald Trump: United Stated former President expected to surrender next week following indictment
+Donald Trump: United States former President expected to surrender next week following indictment

 Donald Trump has been indicted by a Manhattan grand jury.